Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 ## Non-static properties and methods

-Neither _setters_ nor _getters_, nor even the methods that represent actions of the object (e.g. _bark_, _fetch_, _sleep_) were declared with the keyword `static` in their method signatures.
-Neither were any of the properties (e.g. _name_, _breed_, _age_).
+Neither _setters_ nor _getters_, nor even the methods that represent the object's actions (e.g., _bark_, _fetch_, _sleep_) were declared with the keyword `static` in their method signatures.
+Neither were any of the properties (e.g., _name_, _breed_, _age_).

 --

-- The keyword, `static`, is used to indicate that a method or property _belongs to the class as a whole_, not to each particular object independently.
+The keyword `static` indicates that a method or property belongs to the class as a whole, not to each particular object independently.

 --

-- Thus, properties and methods that we want to _belong to each object individually_ do not use the `static` keyword.
+Thus, properties and methods that we want to _belong to each object individually_ do not use the `static` keyword.

---

-- Each dog has its own _name_, _breed_, _age_, and each dog does its own _barking_, _fetching_, and _sleeping_.
-So it makes sense that these properties and methods would not be static.

---

-- Making such properties and methods static would indicate that all dogs share them - _one name for all_, _one breed for all_, _one age for all_, all _fetching as one_, _sleeping as one_, _eating as one_, etc.

 ---